KaitingLiu/Category-Splitting/Datasets/README.md

   - Used for category splitting methods that require fine-grained supervision

 - **`equivalent_set.csv`**
-  - Test samples from the same coarse category, derived from `test.csv`, labeled with fine-grained category indices
+  - Validation samples from the same coarse category, derived from val.csv`, labeled with fine-grained category indices
   - Used to evaluate **generality** of the category splitting method

 - **`unrelated_set.csv`**
-  - Test samples from all the untouched categories, derived from `test.csv`, with their original indices in `test.csv`
+  - Validation samples from all the untouched categories, derived from `val.csv`, with their original indices in `val.csv`
   - Used to evaluate **locality** of the category splitting method

 Fine-grained category indices in these files extend the label space defined in `label.json`, starting from the next available index (i.e., if the last index in `label.json` is N, these indices start from N+1)